 Construction liens are governed under the Nebraska Construction Lien Act, found at Sections 52-125 to 52-159 of the Nebraska Revised Statutes.

-This article is provided for informational purposes only and is not legal advice.
-Please contact an attorney with questions about lien waivers or any other issues related to Nebraska lien laws.
+This article is offered for informational purposes only and is not legal advice.
+This information not be relied upon as a substitute for speaking with an attorney.
+Please speak with an attorney familiar with construction lien laws for questions regarding terminating a notice of commencement or any other issues related to liens in Nebraska.

-Deeds.com Nebraska Final Unconditional Lien Waiver Forms Have Been Updated as Recently as Thursday January 3, 2019
+Deeds.com Nebraska Notice of Termination Affidavit Forms Have Been Updated as Recently as Wednesday July 10, 2019

 What others like you are saying: